SansGuidon/bookmarks/README.md

 * [openthebox](https://openthebox.be/search) - 🇧🇪 [BE] Discover your business network | Look inside the web of connections between companies, individuals and politicians in Belgium. **See also** : slide show - [A view of corporate networks in belgium](https://speakerdeck.com/niekbartho/openthebox-dot-be)
 * [fincheck](https://fincheck.be/en) - 🇧🇪 [BE] Financial information at a glance : Check the financial situation of any Belgian company in seconds | it is at least as useful as [openthebox](https://openthebox.be/search)
 * [Staatsblad monitor](https://www.staatsbladmonitor.be/index.html) - 🇧🇪 [BE] Base de données ouverte des données des entreprises, des comptes annuels et des publications au journal officiel des entreprises belges (gratuit) ! **Exemple** [plusieurs sociétés à la même adresse](https://www.staatsbladmonitor.be/onderneming-zoeken.html?zelfdeadresals=0444050558)
+* [B2Bhint](https://b2bhint.com/en) - Get any company financial, juridical and historical data with international connections from the official sources

 ## Cryptocurrency
 > News